owlchester/kanka-docs/docs/source/guides/dashboard.md

 ## Custom Dashboards

-[Boosted campaigns](https://kanka.io/en-US/boosters) can have more than a single dashboard.
+[Premium campaigns](https://kanka.io/en-US/premium) can have more than a single dashboard.

 Non-default dashboards have their own simple permission engine linked to the campaign's roles.
 For example, a dashboard can be the default one for your players, with a focus on their current quest progress.